Policies

 - She suggests that checks be written before the session begins, so that the session is not cut short at the end to give you time to write your check.

-Phone Consultations:
+Phone and On-line Consultations:

 Late Cancellation: